labib0x0hunter/Hizibizi/mmap/README.md

 # MMAP

 ## What is mmap ?
 Instead of reading a file into RAM and keeping a copy, mmap lets you treat the file like part of your program’s memory, leveraging the OS’s paging mechanism: only the accessed pages are loaded into physical memory.
-Only usable in UNIX based OS.
+Only usable in UNIX based OS. mmap is just a slice of bytes.

 ## Advantages:
     - https://www.tencentcloud.com/techpedia/106444